Business Integration Solutions documentation

 4. Develop a configuration check codeunit.

 6. Create an Element Type record for the activity.
-The element type defines the settings for an activity.
-It connects the Dynamics 365 Business Central objects to the configuration.
+The element type defines the settings for an activity and connects the Dynamics 365 Business Central objects to the configuration.

-Tip: Using the 'Register' function of the Handler Codeunit, can easily automate the registration process.
+Using the Register function of the Handler Codeunit can automate the registration process.

-Use this task when you want create a setup table with specific settings for an endpoint, activity or event.
+Use this task when you want to create a setup table with specific settings for an endpoint, activity, or event.

 Steps

-The setup table can be used to register specific settings for a pipeline element.
-This makes it possible to extend the framework by adding new settings with specific fields and validations.
+The setup table registers specific settings for a pipeline element, letting you extend the framework by adding new settings with specific fields and validations.

 1 Source Type Integer